Austin-Williams/OB-notes/changing-moderators-mid-trade.md

 #### *Alternative Execution (2):*

-Any two of the parties (say, Buyer and Moderator) can create and sign an nTimeLocked transaction, T, from _EscrowAddress_ to _NewEscrowAddress_ **before** the escrow address is funded by Buyer.
-Transaction T can be given to both Vendor and Buyer for safekeeping.
-Then the buyer can fund _EscrowAddress_.
-Suppose transaction T becomes valid on date X.
+Any two of the parties (say, Buyer and Moderator) can create and sign an nTimeLocked transaction, T, from _EscrowAddress_ to _NewEscrowAddress_ **before** the escrow address is funded by the Buyer.
+Transaction T can be given to both the Vendor and the Buyer for safekeeping.
+Then the Buyer can fund _EscrowAddress_.

 In the event that the Moderator and one other party both become unresponsive, the remaining party need not lose access to the escrowed coins.
-The remaining party can wait until date X and then broadcast T; thereby sending the funds to _NewEscrowAddress_ and allowing her to work with _NewModerator_ to release the funds as needed.
+The remaining party can wait until the date T becomes valid and then broadcast T; thereby sending the funds to _NewEscrowAddress_ and allowing her to work with _NewModerator_ to release the funds as needed.